-- 3.12 Any member of the Board, with 50% support of the other Board Members, may request the Chair to call a meeting of the Board and the Chair will not refuse. - 3.13 Notwithstanding Section 3.6 of this by-law, a meeting which has been interrupted through the loss of a quorum may be reconvened without notice provided that the meeting is reconvened on the same day. - 3.14 The Chair or the CAO / Secretary-Treasurer may, by notice in writing or email, deliver to the members so as to be received by them at least 12 hours before the hour appointed for the meeting, a postponement or a cancelation of any meeting until the next scheduled date for the specific committee affected. - 3.15 The Chair or the CAO/Secretary-Treasurer may, if it appears that a storm or like occurrence will prevent the Board Members from attending a meeting, postpone that meeting by advising as many members as can be reached or, if warranted, hold the meeting electronically provided quorum and public attendance can be met.
+- 4.11 With the exception of any municipal planning or regulation matter that requires an immediate decision of the Board or during any period where an emergency has been declared or priority business of a matter before the courts, all matters will generally be dealt with "in person" at a Full Authority Board meeting.
+For those planning and regulation matters requiring immediate attention, during any period where an emergency has been declared and/or addressing matters before the courts, the Chair may call a meeting of the Board via telephone conference or other conferencing technology.
+Such a telephone conference meeting must have quorum of the Board Members participating and voting will be as outlined in Appendix 3. - 4.12 Any member of the Board, with 50% support of the other Board Members, may request the Chair to call a meeting of the Board and the Chair will not refuse. - 4.13 Notwithstanding Section 3.6 of this by-law, a meeting which has been interrupted through the loss of a quorum may be reconvened without notice provided that the meeting is reconvened on the same day. - 4.14 The Chair or the CAO / Secretary-Treasurer may, by notice in writing or email, deliver to the members so as to be received by them at least 12 hours before the hour appointed for the meeting, a postponement or a cancelation of any meeting until the next scheduled date for the specific committee affected. - 4.15 The Chair or the CAO/Secretary-Treasurer may, if it appears that a storm or like occurrence will prevent the Board Members from attending a meeting, postpone that meeting by advising as many members as can be reached or, if warranted, hold the meeting electronically provided quorum and public attendance can be met.
 Postponement shall not be for any longer than the next regularly scheduled meeting date.

-4. Agenda for Meeting
+5. Agenda for Meeting

-- 4.1 Authority staff, under the supervision of the CAO / Secretary Treasurer shall prepare for the use of members at all regular meetings of the Authority, an agenda which shall include, but not necessarily be limited to, the following headings:
+- 5.1 Authority staff, under the supervision of the CAO / Secretary Treasurer shall prepare for the use of members at all regular meetings of the Authority, an agenda which shall include, but not necessarily be limited to, the following headings:

 - 1. Approval of Agenda

 - 2. Declarations of Conflict of Interest

 - 3. Approval of Minutes

 - 4. Correspondence

-- Presentations
+- 5. Presentations

 - 6. Delegations

 - 7. Consent Items

 - 8. Discussion Items

 - 9. Committee Reports

 - 10. Notices of Motion

 - 11. New Business

 - 12. Closed Session

 - 13. Adjournment

-- 4.2 The agenda for special meetings of the Authority shall be prepared as directed by the Chair.

-- 4.3 Meeting management is a fundamental responsibility of the Chair.
+- 5.2 The agenda for special meetings of the Authority shall be prepared as directed by the Chair. - 5.3 Meeting management is a fundamental responsibility of the Chair.
 Part of this responsibility includes agenda management.
-As such, it shall be the duty of the Chair, with respect to any meetings over which he/she presides, to approve the agenda prior to circulation to the Board and public as outlined in section 4.1 and within all legislative reporting requirements. - 4.4 The circulation of reports, letters, memos, etc. outside of the agenda shall be distributed by the Office of the CAO / Secretary Treasurer to all Board Members.
-Documents should be provided in an electronic format whenever possible. - 4.5 The business of the Board will be taken up in the order on which it appears on the agenda unless otherwise directed by the Board Chair.
+As such, it shall be the duty of the Chair, with respect to any meetings over which he/she presides, to approve the agenda prior to circulation to the Board and public as outlined in section 4.1 and within all legislative reporting requirements. - 5.4 The circulation of reports, letters, memos, etc. outside of the agenda shall be distributed by the Office of the CAO / Secretary Treasurer to all Board Members.
+Documents should be provided in an electronic format whenever possible. - The business of the Board will be taken up in the order on which it appears on the agenda unless otherwise directed by the Board Chair.

-5. Disclosure of Conflict of Interest
+6. Disclosure of Conflict of Interest